gerardd33/Tidy/specs/guide.md

 }
 ```

-It's the one for a mutable class but without *variables* and *actions*.
-Immutable class is essentially Tidy's equivalent of Scala's *case classes* or Java 15's *records*.
+It's the same one as for a mutable class but without *variables* and *actions*.
+Immutable class is essentially Tidy's equivalent of Scala *case classes* or Java 15 *records*.
 As mentioned above, you should prefer this kind of objects in your code.

 One more important use case of immutable classes is in pattern matching.
-This, by the way, makes it possible to do without *enums*:
+This, by the way, makes it possible to do without constructs for *enums*:

 ```
 abstract immutable class Gender immutable class Male extends Gender immutable class Female extends Gender

+greetProperly: (gender: Gender) -> String = {
+    match gender {
+        Male -> "Hello Sir!"
+        Female -> "Hello Madam!"
+    }
+}
 ```

 ## Singleton classes